Information Publication Scheme (IPS) Agency Plan

 - continue to identify all information required to be published, ensuring it is accessible to the public under s 8(2)

-- continue to identify and publish optional information that the public may wish to access under s 8(4)
+- continue to identify optional information that the public may wish to access under s 8(4)

 - ensure that, as operational information is updated internally, a copy is available on the internet

 - monitor the number of customer requests, timeliness of responses and customer feedback to measure the success of our IPS contribution

 - abide by relevant Office of the Australian Information Commissioner guidelines, and monitor and adopt other Commonwealth agencies' better practices as appropriate

 - align with the objects of the FOI Act by making our decision-making documents available where possible